The yin and yang of exercise for women’s health

 Yoga for lifestyle

-Understanding the different types of exercise that suit different women and when to use them comes from Chinese medicine sophisticated understanding that there is no one-size-fits-all for anything in health or treatment.
+Understanding the different types of exercise that suit different women and when to use them comes from Chinese medicine understanding that there is no one-size-fits-all for anything in health or treatment.
 So let’s look at two valuable but different types of exercise so you know when to use them.

 Pilates exercise